Many people think of Carnuntum as the location with the reconstructions of Roman town buildings. But there’s much more to this archaeological park…

 Though much of the amphitheater forms little more than a grass-covered incline, the ring of slender trees (poplars?) that surround the circular remains confers a Mediterranean feel on the place.

 Best of all, the site is now full of European ground squirrels (pictured above), which you don’t get to see too often.
 I expect the Romans once ate them, so the squirrels got the last laugh.

 This 1st-century amphitheatre offers a little more to look around than its civilian equivalent, though it is, inevitably, mostly ruins.
 An adjacent building has a small exhibition on gladiators.

-Close your eyes and you can smell the sweat of the combatants, hear the roar of the crowd, and sense the fear of the man who forgot to put a parking ticket on his chariot.
+Close your eyes and you can smell the sweat of the combatants, hear the roar of the crowd, and sense the fear of the man who forgot to put a parking permit on his chariot.